Lukas22092/ConstexprMath/README.md

 ```
 ## Type Requirements
-Variadic functions require all arguments to be arithmetic types
+- Variadic functions require all arguments to be arithmetic types

-Container functions require containers that:
+- Container functions require containers that:
     - Have begin() and end() methods
     - Contain arithmetic types
     - Are not arithmetic types themselves
 ## Supported containers
+`std::array`, `std::vector`<br>
-`std::array`, `std::vector`(generally speaking std::vector is not a constexpr container, so be carful using it if you want constexpr calculations)
+(generally speaking std::vector is not a constexpr container, so be carful using it if you want constexpr calculations)